-An eye test may vary depending on what the optometrist is looking for, and if a certain condition is suspected they may conduct further tests, or refer you for a more in depth exam relating to the condition.
+An eye test may vary depending on what the optometrist is looking for, and if a certain condition is suspected they may conduct further tests, or refer you for a more in-depth exam relating to the condition.
 However, a standard eye test that can help diagnose your vision problems will usually include:

 Your optometrist will usually ask about any history of eye problems in your family and if you have any recurring symptoms, as well as how long you’ve been having them.
 They may also ask about your diet, lifestyle, and medication.
-Medical history, symptoms, or age may require further testing to rule out other eye conditions that are not obvious from examination.
+Medical history, symptoms, or age may require further testing to rule out other eye conditions that are not obvious from the examination.

 You will have your eye examined to check for any underlying problems, a light will be shone through your pupil to check the inside of your eye as well as your pupil’s reflexes.
 You will also have your eye movements and co-ordination checked.

 A visual acuity test allows the optometrist to evaluate the extent of your visual impairment.
 Using a Snellen chart, you will be asked to read the letters on each row, the further down the chart you can read, the better your vision.
 Corrective lenses are usually able to help most people read the letters further down the chart.
 If they do not, there may be an underlying condition that is impeding your vision.